Tisawesomeness/Minecord/README.md

 - *Item Image Host:* The website hosting item images.
 - *Recipe Image Host:* The website hosting recipe images.
 - *Crafatar Host:* The URL for the Crafatar API.
+- *Reupload Crafatar Images:* Whether to download and re-upload Crafatar images as attachments as a workaround for Discord refusing to embed Crafatar images.

 - *Send Server Count:* Whether the bot should send the guild count to bot list websites.
 - *Pw Token:* The token to use on bots.discord.pw.